Council help and support if you cannot afford a suitable home

 • specialist medical appointments

-• children in school or college - especially if they have educational support needs or are studying for exams
+• children in school or college - especially if they have support needs for their education or are studying for exams

 Offers of housing in another council area

-The council must try to find you housing within their area.
+The council must try to find you housing in their area.

-You might be offered housing in a different area if there is a shortage of affordable housing where you live.
+You might be offered housing in a different area if there is not enough housing you can afford where you live.

 Find out more about: